Archive for June, 2021

 Chapter 49

-In 1997 you met Nelson.
-Together you hiked the Amazonian Rainforest all the way to Angel Falls.
-You swam together in Los Roques.
+In 1997, you meet Nelson.
+Together you hiked the Amazon rainforest all the way to Angel Falls.
+You also swam together in Los Roques.
 With you he showed himself vulnerable.
-Was his suicide the venting of his dejection over his brother’s death?
+Was his suicide due to his brother’s death or to your leaving him?

 Chapter 50

 In August of 1999, you confessed to a Nicaraguan priest in the Vatican.
 He tells you to measure your responsibilities.
 You sobbed inconsolably over Nelson’s death.
-The priest’s response, ” this is not the place.”
-From the Vatican you returned to the hotel, where you locked yourself up.
-Upon returning to the United states you seek therapy.
-There you discussed a relationship with a married English teacher with children, who tells you, “you have killed me as well.”
-Then you fell into a relationship with an alcoholic.
-It too was unsuccessful.
+The priest’s response was: This is not the place.
+From the Vatican, you returned to the hotel, where you locked yourself up.
+Upon returning to the United States, you sought therapy.
+There you discussed a relationship with a married English teacher with children who tells you: You have killed me as well.
+Then you fell into a relationship with an alcoholic who tells you the same.

 Chapter 51

-Therapy became a crutch and strangled freedom.
-Leaving it, the therapist was disappointed.
-He had become accustomed to directing your thinking and actions.
-It was his empowerment and, much to his chagrin, you left him.
+Therapy became a crutch and constrained your freedom.
+When you left, the therapist was disappointed.
+He had grown accustomed to directing your thinking and actions.
+That was his empowerment, and much to his chagrin, you left him.

 Chapter 52

-When you and David meet, he fills a void in you and you in him.
-Respite in an imperfect world is found.
+When you and David meet, he fills a void in you, and you fill one in him.
+You find respite in an imperfect world.

 Chapter 53

 He awoke to an itching jaw with stubble.
-You rubbed your cheeks carelessly against his face and musky scent.
+You rubbed against his face and breathed in his musky scent.
 His eyes had the expression of a loving child.

 Chapter 54